Fractured Magic: Chapter Seven

 Aleksir paused again, a little too long.
 “Where’d you hear that?”

 “Ah,” said the man, something like pity entering his voice, “Not a rabbit, then, but a little fly caught in Devikra’s web.
-If you’re close with her, then you must know about the commotion on Unity’s island this morning.
+If you’re close with her, then you must know about the commotion on Unity Island today.
 What can you tell me about it?”

 “Why should I tell you anything?
 Who even are you?”